Nuclear strike simulator. Nuclear bombing simulator: what will happen to your house? Games to release atomic bombs from an airplane

 • I - hide in the house

-As long as there is a nuclear weapon on our planet, there is always a small chance that it will be used.
+As long as there are nuclear weapons on our planet, there is always a small chance that they will be used.

-Already applied.
-The Japanese are very well aware of the power of this weapon.
+Already used.
+The Japanese know very well the power of these weapons.

-So, the Nuclear Weapons Simulator will help to give an answer and shed light on this horrific event.
+So, the Nuclear Weapons Simulator will help give the answer and shed light on this horrific event.

 The site http://www.3world-war.su/simulyator-yadernogo-oruzhiya.html will give answers to many questions.

 So.
-Question: What will happen if a nuclear bomb falls on your city?
+Question: What happens if a nuclear bomb falls on your city?

 The atomic bomb appeared at the end of World War II and was used against the Japanese.

-It turned out that this is a very effective weapon if you need to insectize an entire city.
-The device is based on a chain reaction of nuclear fission of heavy isotopes,
+It turned out that this is a very effective weapon if you need to infest an entire city.
+The device is based on a chain reaction of fission of heavy isotope nuclei,

 mainly plutonium and uranium.
-At the same time, a tremendous amount of energy is released and a whole set of damaging factors is formed.
+In this case, a simply enormous amount of energy is released and a whole set of damaging factors is formed.

 Since then, a new scarecrow has appeared for the masses.

-An atomic bomb is capable of turning a small city into rubble at a time.
+An atomic bomb can turn a small city into broken rubble at once.

 As one sergeant used to say: